ganbarodigital/go_scriptish/README.md

 The string *will* be terminated by a linefeed `\n` character.
 See [TrimmedString()](#trimmedstring) below if that's not what you want.

-If the pipeline's `stdout` is empty, an empty string will be returned.
+If the pipeline's `Stdout` is empty, an empty string will be returned.

-If the pipeline didn't execute successfully, the contents of the pipeline's `stderr` will be returned.
+If the pipeline didn't execute successfully, the contents of the pipeline's `Stderr` will be returned.
 We might change this behaviour in the future.

 ### Strings()

-`Strings()` returns the pipeline's `stdout` as an array of strings (aka a string slice):
+`Strings()` returns the pipeline's `Stdout` as an array of strings (aka a string slice):

 ```go
 files, err := ExecPipeline(